-- Elevators installed with more than four (4) inches of Gap Space between the hoistway doors and elevator car doors can pose a risk of serious injury or death to children.
+- Elevators installed with more than four (4) inches of space between the hoistway door and elevator car door or gate can pose a risk of serious injury or death to children.

 - Take steps to protect children even if children do not live in your home.
-Children have been seriously injured or killed in vacation rentals or while visiting grandparents’ homes equipped with an elevator.
+Children have been seriously injured or killed in vacation rentals or while visiting grandparents’ and other people’s homes equipped with an elevator.